OION Fund (EIS / SEIS)

 Strategy and target return

-The fund aims to deliver capital growth for investors, with an aim to return 120% of investors’ capital.
+The fund aims to deliver capital growth for investors, with an aim to return 120% of investors’ capital, not guaranteed.
 The performance fee is set at a hurdle of £1.20 per £1 invested (before taking into account any tax relief).

 It invests in companies right from the start-up stage, through to early revenue generating companies.
 The addition of the EIS element allows for follow on funding into companies that are no longer SEIS eligible.